This newly discovered commerce secretary, whatever the reason, guy runs into a car and runs into it again when driving away from the accident.

 It's not just what they did yesterday.

-There's a there's a uh story about innovation in um in the new mobile software that Apple announced yesterday, come out this fall, that I it's gonna serve as a great illustration of what the kind of thing that happens in the private sector that Barack Obama hasn't the slightest understanding of, the slightest clue about.
+There's a story about innovation in the new mobile software that Apple announced yesterday, come out this fall, that it's going to serve as a great illustration of what the kind of thing that happens in the private sector that Barack Obama hasn't the slightest understanding of, the slightest clue about.

-Instead of running around and talking about to fix the private sector when you need more cops and firefighters and police officers.
+Instead of running around and talking about to fix the private sector, we need more cops and firefighters and police officers.

 I hate picking on Detroit.

-I Detroit was one of the first major markets this program was uh hurt in.
+Detroit was one of the first major markets this program was heard in.

 The tax base is diminishing.